 As for the superfood capacity, broccoli is full of vitamins and antioxidants.
 It contains generous amounts of vitamins A,B,C,E and also potassium, calcium and iron and some anti-inflammatory nutrients.
 Actually, one thing we learned recently from a quiz show (believe it or not) is that broccoli is healthiest if chopped up a while before cooking it.
 Seriously.
-The reason is, as recent studies have found, that it contains a beneficial compounds called sulforaphane, which helps controlling your blood sugar level and may have anti-cancer benefits.
+The reason is, as recent studies have found, that it contains a beneficial compound called sulforaphane, which helps controlling your blood sugar level and may have anti-cancer benefits.
 And this compound develops only after the broccoli is cut into pieces.
 Sounds awkward?
-However, it doesn’t hurt to chop your broccoli early on to enjoy the maximum benefits of this valuable ingredient.
-Right?
+Maybe.
+But it doesn’t hurt to chop your broccoli early on to enjoy the maximum benefits of this valuable ingredient, right?

 How to make it

-In China, veggie dishes such as this one usually serve as one of several on the table.
-If you like, try to pair this broccoli dish with fiery, saucy Chinese spicy Mapo Tofu for a full meal!
-And serve with cauliflower rice.
+Again, veggie dishes such as this one usually serve as one of several plates on the Chinese dinner table.
+If you like, try to pair this broccoli dish with fiery, saucy Mapo Tofu or juicy Kung Pao chicken with peanuts for a full meal!
+Serve all of it with cauliflower rice.

-If you’re eating on your own, this stir-fried broccoli can become a fully satisfying meal just for you.
+If you’re eating on your own, stir-fried broccoli with garlic can also be a fully satisfying meal just for you.
 For example, you can pair with a spoonful of spicy sambal oelek and, if you like, a warm hard-boiled egg.
 I do eat that regularly when my kids are in school as a quick and healthy lunch.
 Just now, I actually ate the broccoli I made for this post’s images.
 With sambal and egg.
 Yum!

-If you are planning to make a full Chinese meal with several dishes, chop ingredients for all of them first.
+If you are planning to make a full Chinese meal with several dishes, chop ingredients for all of them first, before starting the cooking process.
 Then group them together for each dish.
-That will help you stay organized and reduces stress once you start all the frying.
-And let this one be the last dish you fry.
-This one most probably needs the shortest time.
-So all other dishes stay fresh and warm while you make this one.
+That will help you stay organized and reduces stress once you start throwing your ingredients into a wok.
+Important: Let your broccoli be the last dish you fry.
+It most probably needs the shortest time to cook, and it cools quickly.
+By frying broccoli last, your other dishes stay fresh and warm while you make this one.

 At any rate, make roughly as much as you can eat.
 Stir-fried broccoli will lose its crunch soon, so it is best eaten fresh off the wok.